evansding123/JobSite/README.md

   a. send a get request to this address, and insert the number of users you want to have:
   (data will be pulled from this object and used in the account table) `https://randomuser.me/api/?results=INSERT_NUMBER_HERE`

-  b. create a `json.js` file inside of generateData, paste the json into the file assigned to module.exports.
+  b. create a `json.js` file inside of generateData, paste the json into the json file.
+Then, modify the json.js file to be exported like so: `module.exports = {JSON_FILE_HERE}`

   c. use this command in the terminal: `npm run generateData`